Great-Sun-Group/greatsun-dev/docs/greatsun-dev_configuration.md

+# greatsun-dev config

+Here's what you need to get set up in greatsun-dev:

 ## Prerequisites
+### For all:
 - GitHub account with access to Great Sun Group repositories

-### For local development
+### Additional prerequisites for local development:
 - Git
 - Docker and Docker Compose
 - Visual Studio Code

 ## Environment Variables and Secrets

-The following secrets are required for the greatsun-dev environment.
-These should be set in the Codespace secrets or in a `.env` file in the root directory when running locally:
+The following secrets are required.
+These should be set in the your personal Codespace secrets or in a `.env` file in the root directory when running locally.
+See below for detailed instructions.

 - CLAUDE
   Get this secret from Anthropic or your admin.